Some Suggestions for Shorter Turn Times

 Appraising is a constantly changing profession.
-Commonly, it seems, appraisers are asked to present additional information or have steps added to their appraisal process.
-All to ensure their client gets the best data to be had.
-In order to stay current with the always changing requirements, MARC ANTHONY GIZZI APPRAISAL & CONSULTING is constantly testing additional tools and improving processes to increase efficiency so we can do more work for our clients.
-At MARC ANTHONY GIZZI APPRAISAL & CONSULTING we know that time is important to everybody, so below are a couple of items you can do to lower turn times on any appraisals you order from MARC ANTHONY GIZZI APPRAISAL & CONSULTING.
+Regularly, it seems, appraisers are asked to supply more information or have steps added to their data gathering.
+All to ensure the end user has the best data available.
+To stay current with the constantly changing requirements, MARC ANTHONY GIZZI APPRAISAL & CONSULTING is continuously testing additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
+Since MARC ANTHONY GIZZI APPRAISAL & CONSULTING knows that time is important to everyone, below are a few tips you can do to speed up the process on any appraisals you order from MARC ANTHONY GIZZI APPRAISAL & CONSULTING.

-- With online ordering, you automatically get e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
-Ordering online is the single biggest time saver available to both of us!
-No longer do we have to manually enter information from a fax, and you don't have to wonder whether we got the request.
+- When you order online, you get automatic e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether we got the order.

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to include with the request.
-Even a list of recent sales from the area is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+- Being just one number off on the street address can really unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to include with the assignment.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.

-You're always free to contact us if you have any questions about your property or an assignment we're working on for you.
+If you have any questions about your property or a job we're working on for you, you're always free to contact us

-- It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how unique elements add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
-While these are things that we'd find out on our own, knowing them sooner will likely make your report arrive more quickly.
+- It's relatively easy to appraise a cookie-cutter house.
+What takes time is analyzing how differing characteristics add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique details of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we'd find out on our own, knowing them early on is likely to make your report arrive faster.

-- Confirming an inspection time and date with the homeowner can be one of the most time consuming tasks in the appraisal process.
-Some current homeowners are justifiably apprehensive with the fact a stranger wants to come in their home, look around, and make lots of notes.
-A common belief is that they ought to make the place spotless before the inspection, under the impression that will make the house appraise higher.
-So they choose to not schedule the appraisal inspection until they can get around to cleaning.
+- Confirming an appointment with the homeowner can be one of the most inefficient steps in the appraisal process.
+Many current homeowners are clearly uncomfortable with the fact an unknown persons wants to come in their house, look around, and take abundant notes.
+Not uncommonly they think they need to make the place spotless before the appraisal inspection, with the belief that will increase the value.
+And will delay the appraisal inspection until they can get around to cleaning.

-Hearing it directly from you -- a person they are working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
-Our website has multiple pages of useful information about the appraisal process for homeowners.
+Hearing it directly from you -- someone they have been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely decrease the time it takes to inspect a home.
+Our website has several pages of helpful information about the appraisal process for homeowners.
 I encourage you to share it with your customers.
-Encourage them to call us if they want to become familiar with the staff and our services.
-Remind them it's to their benefit to set the appointment soon!
+Have them call us if they want to familiarize themselves with our staff and services.
+Remind them it's to their advantage to set the appointment promptly!

-- Use our website to keep tabs on your report's status.
+- Use our website to keep track of your report's status.

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been easier to track the status of your report.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As we complete each important milestone in an assignment, that information is instantly available to you online.
+It's never been easier to track your report's status.